skyssolutions/lynxchan/src/be/Readme.md

 * `incSpamIpsSource`(Boolean): complete url to be used to fetch latest additions to the spam ip database.
 Same rules for `spamIpsSource` apply, except that ips are separated by new lines instead of commas.
 Downloaded every hour.
 Defaults to `https://www.stopforumspam.com/downloads/listed_ip_1.zip`.
 * `flagNameLength`(Number): maximum size allowed for custom flags names.
 Defaults to 32.
 * `allowBlockedToReport`(Boolean): allows users that were banned or blocked to report content, including TOR users if they are not allowed to post.
-* `preemptiveCaching`(Boolean): makes the engine use the old caching behaviour, building the cache once the content changes.

 `db.json`: contains database connection information.
 * `address`: address of the database.